skip to main content

 Erin M. Herbrich, Staff Ombuds

-Prior to beginning her career with the School of Medicine, Erin obtained a Bachelor of Science in bioenvironmental sciences from Texas A&M University, followed by a Masters of Public Health in health policy and management from the Texas A&M School of Public Health.
-She began her career with the School of Medicine in 2011 as a medical education program coordinator and now serves as the Director for Academic Affairs.
+Prior to beginning her career with the College of Medicine, Erin obtained a Bachelor of Science in bioenvironmental sciences from Texas A&M University, followed by a Masters of Public Health in health policy and management from the Texas A&M School of Public Health.
+She began her career with the College of Medicine in 2011 as a medical education program coordinator and now serves as the Director for Academic Affairs.

 Erin's role as the Staff Ombuds is to serve as a confidential, impartial, and neutral sounding board regarding any staff concerns within our learning environment.